 One of the best things that I’ve for our homeschool is incorporate notebooking into various subjects.
 Notebooking is a great way to see what information your child has absorbed from what they have learned.
 I always have a place for my child to create a drawing along with their writing because it’s another creative outlet for them to express their understanding on the subject.

 We mostly use notebooking for science and history because those are the most highly visual subjects.
 My son, who is a history buff, is also a visual learner so notebooking has been a great for him.
 There’s always a story he wants to tell with him pictures and now that he’s getting into the higher grades, I don’t want to miss out on it either.
 I’m now using the same idea with my younger son, who is in the first grade, and he enjoys it as well although he is not a visual learner.
 Sometimes his writing can’t express what he wants to verbalize so he enjoys drawing a picture instead.
-For younger kids, you’d also want to use lined paper with larger space in between the lines to accomodate their fine motor skills.
+For younger kids, you’d also want to use lined paper with larger space in between the lines to accommodate their fine motor skills.

 There’s a lot of great free resources out there when you search for notebooking pages as well as paid.
 It just depends on your needs and how much you want to put into it.